laingsimon/blog/unit-testing-my-story.md

    * Bespoke integration tests ran on every build
 * There is parity between the original implementation of a library and a modernised version
    * Using docker to build a consistent 'backing environment' for every scenario
-* The application given inputs emits the expected output at the very end
+* The application, given inputs, emits the expected output at the very end
    * End to end tests, see Data helix generator and its end to end cucumber tests
 * The application responds to user input in the right way
    * UI integration tests using selenium and webdriver